Assassination of Admiral Coligny: Coligny's morning

-Having been at a meeting with the council in the Louvre, presided over by Anjou in the kings absence, Coligny was on his way home around 11am to the rue de Béthisy, a little later than his usual time as the king had wanted him to observe a game of tennis.
+Having been at a meeting with the council in the Louvre, presided over by Anjou in the king's absence, Coligny was on his way home around 11am to the rue de Béthisy, a little later than his usual time as the king had wanted him to observe a game of tennis.
 Hostile onlookers were kept back by a dozen body guards.
 As he travelled he lost himself reading various papers when suddenly as he entered the rue des Poulies he was shot from an upper story barred window, by a man hiding behind a curtain.
 The musket ball tore through a finger on his right hand and went into his left arm.
 Impassive in the face of this injury, Coligny pointed at where the assailant had shot him from saying to those with him "see how good people are treated in France!
 The shot came from that window.
 There is smoke!."

 He had been accompanied on his journey home by Guerchy and Pruneaux among other familiars and two of them, Saint-Auban and Séré raced towards the building, forcing the door.
 Yet the sieur de Maurevert, who likely fired the shot managed to escape.
 Only his hot musket was found, still in place at the window.
 A second door was found at the back of the building, through which Maurevert had escaped on a prepared horse.
 At Saint-Antoine gate he switched horses.
 Saint-Auban and Séré followed closely, capturing an accomplice of his at Charenton.
 As Maurevert fled further towards the château de Chailly the two gentleman had to give up the chase as the drawbridge was raised and arquebuses pointed from the windows.
 While he was able to evade capture by Coligny's men, his identity is largely a consensus of historians.